rowntreerob/tms-help/README.md

   the enclosed link and you should be good to go with the admin steps below.

-  - **Logon to the Webapp**: Using a browser, [go here](https://tellmestories.parseapp.com "Webapp") for a logon screen where you will use **name and password** from the teacher account created above.
+  - **Logon to the Webapp**: Using a browser, [go here](https://tellmestories.parseapp.com "Webapp") for a logon screen where you will use **name and password** from the teacher/admin account created above.
   Note that application accounts with authenticated emails can logon to the webapp with the same credentials used in the tablet app **Tell Me Stories**.
 On the initial login, new users will